Categorical generic fiber: Induced Fourier--Mukai transforms

 \section{Induced Fourier--Mukai transforms}

 As mentioned in \cite{HMS11}, one advantage to describe the derived category of the generic fiber as a Verdier quotient is that the Fourier--Mukai machinery carries over easily.
-Given a relative integral functor $\Phi_\cE \colon D^b(X_R) \to D^b(X^\prime_R)$ on smooth proper families $\pi_R \colon X_R \to \Spec R$ and $\pi^\prime_R \colon X^\prime_R \to \Spec R$, we study the induced derived equivalence on thier generic fibers, geometric generic fibers, and formal completions suitably adjusting assumptions.
-One will see that if the families are smooth projective, then $\Phi_\cE$ being equivalences when restricted to general fibers implies the derived equivalence of their generic and geometric generic fibers.
-We will discuss the opposite direction in Section 6 below.
+Given a relative integral functor $\Phi_\cE \colon D^b(X_R) \to D^b(X^\prime_R)$ on smooth proper families $\pi_R \colon X_R \to \Spec R$ and $\pi^\prime_R \colon X^\prime_R \to \Spec R$, we study the induced derived equivalence on thier generic fibers, geometric generic fibers, and formal completions.
+One will see that $\Phi_\cE$ being equivalences when restricted to general fibers implies the derived equivalence of their generic and geometric generic fibers.
+We will discuss the opposite direction in Section $5$ below.